BigPulse Privacy Statement

 The Platform including all Polls are hosted on the BigPulse servers which are located in Canada and the UK.

+BigPulse Inc. does not use and disclose personal information for purposes that are materially different from the purposes for which it was collected.
 We will share your Personal Data with third parties only in the ways that are described in this privacy statement.
+BigPulse Inc. will provide individuals with reasonable mechanisms to exercise their choices.

 If you wish to request information, try a test vote, or request partner information we will ask for your name, organization name and email address and location.
 We use this information to contact you and provide information about the Services in which you have expressed interest.